itamar-sh/Operating-Systems-Course/README.md

 2 - Isolation: Each process runs in its own memory space, preventing memory corruption and other issues that can arise from concurrent access in threads.
 This isolation makes processes more robust for tasks that require heavy computation and large memory usage.
 3 - Scalability: Processes can handle large datasets by distributing the load across multiple CPU cores, making them ideal for data processing tasks.
 This scalability can significantly reduce the time required to process large volumes of data.
 4 - Independent Execution: Since each process operates independently, failures or exceptions in one process do not affect others.
 This is useful for data processing tasks where different data chunks might require different handling.

+**What is the family of TCP and UDP is called? what is included in this familiy?**
+Internet Protocol (IP) suite, or more commonly, the TCP/IP protocol suite.
+But the real answer is which layer it is: The Transport Layer (4th) which manages communication and segmentation.

+IP is the network layer protocol responsible for addressing and routing packets across networks.

+**When TCP is located in the layers models**
+On the OSI (Open Systems Interconnection) model and the TCP/IP model, TCP and UDP are part of the Transport Layer.
+OSI Model:

+    Physical Layer - Deals with the physical transmission of data.
+    Data Link Layer - Ensures reliable data transfer between two devices on the same network.
+    Network Layer - Responsible for routing data between devices across different networks (IP).
+    Transport Layer - Manages end-to-end communication, error handling, flow control, and segmentation (e.g., TCP, UDP).
+    Session Layer - Manages sessions or connections between applications.
+    Presentation Layer - Translates data formats, encryption, and compression.
+    Application Layer - Provides network services directly to user applications.

+TCP/IP Model:

+    Link Layer - Combines OSI's Physical and Data Link layers.
+    Internet Layer - Corresponds to OSI's Network layer, with protocols like IP.
+    Transport Layer - Corresponds to OSI's Transport layer, with protocols like TCP and UDP.
+    Application Layer - Combines OSI's Session, Presentation, and Application layers.
+HTTP, FTP, DNS.

+So, TCP and UDP are Transport Layer protocols, and they are responsible for delivering data between applications on different systems across a network.

 ## Hits Counter:
 How many times people visit this repository: